Middle Childhood Education–Language Arts and Reading (4-9) Additional Licensure Preparation - Non-Degree

 - Questions in Anticipation of Licensure Form

-- Evidence of valid 4-Year Resident Educator or 5-Year Professional State of Ohio teaching licensure
+- Evidence of valid four-year Resident Educator or five-year Professional State of Ohio teaching licensure

 For more information about graduate admission, please visit the Graduate Studies website.